utkarshg6/helpful/Rust.md

 - The possible values of an enum are called variants.
 - Enums also work well with match and other control flow operators to help you express intent in your Rust programs.

-### structs

-- structs are same as classes in python.
-- It is often useful to group a collection of items together, and handle those groups as units.
-In Rust, we call such a group a struct, and each item one of the struct's fields.
-- A struct defines the general set of fields available, but a particular example of a struct is called an instance.
-- Structs come in three flavors: structs with named fields, tuple structs, and unit structs.

 ### crates

 - In rust, packages are called crates.